16 Types of Diving: The Complete Definition

 There are strict laws that regulate codes of practice when it comes to commercial diving.
 Owing to how dangerous particular some commercial diving operations can be, they require specialized equipment that is usually very expensive.

 One of the most common legislation of commercial diving dictates the need for clear communication between the diver and surface operators.

-Some of the most common commercial diving jobs are civil engineering diving, offshore diving, Hazmat diving, and ships-husbandry diving.
-Commercial diving is also seen in the world of scientific research, e.g., in aquaculture or marine archaeology.
+Some of the most common commercial diving jobs are civil engineering dives, offshore dives, Hazmat diving, and ships-husbandry diving.
+Commercial dives are also seen in the world of scientific research, e.g., in aquaculture or marine archaeology.

 Most commercial divers who have made it their career will tend to spend quite a bit of time at work.
 Sometimes not getting the luxury of taking any days off.
-Depending on what type of diving they are doing, a commercial diver may have the benefit of working in freshwater sites.
-But more dangerous diving sites are also common.
+Depending on what types of diving they are doing, a commercial diver may have the benefit of working in freshwater sites.
+But more dangerous dives sites are also common.

-Cave diving is the act of diving in underwater caves, hence the name.
+Cave diving is the act of dives in underwater caves, hence the name.